Zinger10/SMART-IOT-BEDROOM-MANAGEMENT-SYSTEM/README.md

 The login page is created as the security measure for the Smart Bedroom apps to protect their rightful users and their information.
 The page, containing basic elements such as ‘TextView’, ‘EditText’, ‘ImageView’ and ‘Button’ is directly linked to the Firebase database that contain the ID and Password of the users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-The main page, uses the element of ‘TextView’ for the text on the page and ‘Button’ element that shall bring the user to the next page once clicked by using the command ‘Intent’ on the MainActivity.java.
+Main page
 <div align="center">

 ![main page](https://github.com/Zinger10/SMART-IOT-BEDROOM-MANAGEMENT-SYSTEM/assets/94850477/4d4439bf-fc44-49d8-bfa6-a73fdc943223)

 </div>

+The main page, uses the element of ‘TextView’ for the text on the page and ‘Button’ element that shall bring the user to the next page once clicked by using the command ‘Intent’ on the MainActivity.java.

 <!-- ROADMAP -->